 Post-Acute Withdrawal Syndrome (PAWS)

 Although not fully understood, it is believed to be caused by physical changes that occur in the brain during substance abuse and withdrawal.
-Symptoms are often triggered by stressful situations due to the brain’s reduced capacity to handle stress.
-Almost everyone recovering from substance abuse will experience symptoms to some degree, at some point during the recovery process.
+Stressful situations often trigger symptoms due to the brain’s reduced capacity to handle stress.
+Almost everyone recovering from substance abuse will experience symptoms to some degree at some point during the recovery process.

 - Difficulty with cognitive tasks